op7ic/afl-fuzz-packets/README.md

-This repository contains unique single packet dumps which were narrowed down with help of TSHARK and AFL corpus minimization tool.
+This repository contains unique packet samples which were narrowed down with help of TSHARK and AFL corpus minimization tool.
 These files can be used as seed input for fuzzing various packet parsing programs (tshark/wireshark etc).

 The samples were gathered as follows: